24+ of the Best Mexico City Cafes Worth Visiting

 The owners and creators of Efimero are a couple from Mexico who dreamed of opening up a cafe that felt like home.
 Both were working corporate jobs, and left their positions in order to pursue this dream.

-Down-to-earth Efimero opened early in 2018 and soon became part of the fabric of the Condesa neighborhood, which is one of the best neighborhoods for expats.
+Down-to-earth Efimero opened early in 2018 and soon became part of the fabric of the Condesa neighborhood.
 This is a welcoming cafe where you can get a standard coffee or a more special drink, like the ones we tried.

-WiFi is free, too!
-Even if you’re not into books, relaxing at El Péndulo for a coffee or their brunch (or even better, dinner and drinks!
-Yes!) is a great thing to do.
+- Even if you’re not into books, relaxing at El Péndulo for a coffee or their brunch (or even better, dinner and drinks!) is great.

 Drip Specialty Coffee (Drip Café Especial) began as a window where you could order coffee, and now it has expanded into a full cafe on Calle Guadalajara.